benalon96/Pet-Empire/README.md

 # Pet-Empire

-Pet Empire is a social network built on Android and designed for animal lovers to share their animal stories and get to know people like them who love animals along the way,<br/>
+Pet empire is a social network that developed in order to let people share their love for pets through the app.
+With Pet empire, you can meet new people that have the same love for pets as you do.
- so what are you waiting for?
-Everyone is waiting for you there :)
+So what are you waiting for?
+Join us and start sharing your love for pets.
  <br/>
   <br/>
  # Features #